blackbird71SR/blog/_posts/2021-01-24-WhatWhyHow3-Linear-Regression.md

 Let's consider a problem to work with.
 We have a dataset of houses in the Mumbai area.
 For each house, we have Living Area (in feet<sup>2</sup>), No. of bedrooms, No. of bathrooms and the price.
 We want to create a model that will predict a price of house given first 3 parameters.

+**[Here](https://www.kaggle.com/c/home-data-for-ml-course/data)** is one such dataset on Kaggle with around 80 features, but we will consider a simple example of just 3 features.

 ### Assumptions

 ![Assumptions](https://media.giphy.com/media/iGA00NM1EtaJTTiCmc/giphy.gif)